merenlab/merenlab.org/data/parcubacterium-in-hbcfdna/index.md

 </div>

-If you have any questions, please feel free to leave a comment down below, send an e-mail to [us]({{ site.url }}/people/), or get in touch with other anvians through Slack:
+If you have any questions, please feel free to leave a comment down below, send an e-mail to [us]({{ site.url }}/people/), or get in touch with other anvians through Discord:

-{% include _join-anvio-slack.html %}
+{% include _join-anvio-discord.html %}

 Findings on this page are now published in the following peer-reviewed study: